 Student loans

-There are two types of student loans:
+There are two main types of student loans:

 How to pay for college with loans

 Once you’ve exhausted all sources of aid, including scholarships, grants, personal/family college savings and payment plan options, look at the leftover cost.
-How much do you need to bridge the gap?
-Do you have enough for all four years (or more) of college?
-If not, it might be time to check out federal and private student loan options.

 How to pay for college without loans

-- Academic, athletic and merit-based scholarships.
+- Academic, athletic and merit-based scholarships

 Grants and other types of financial aid